 Some comments highlight the impact of vacation homes and second properties purchased by outsiders, which contribute to the housing shortage for locals.
 The overall sentiment suggests a lack of jobs that match housing costs, making it difficult for families to find suitable and affordable living conditions.
 Additionally, there's a call for better planning and more proactive approaches to housing development to meet the community's needs.

-Tools used to collect and summarize survey responses: SurveyMonkey and Chat GPT
+Tools used to collect and summarize survey data: Survey Monkey and ChatGPT